bootstrap-vue/bootstrap-vue/docs/markdown/misc/settings/README.md

 The values provided as the config option to `Vue.use` will be merged with the default values.

-### Supplying config for individual component plugin imports
+### Setting config via individual component plugin imports

 When importing individual component plugins, you can specify a config as well (using the same config structure as above.
 You only need to provide configuration to the first component you